 Last year we changed the website from coastradar.com to ukbeach.guide but it has taken a further year to get a consistent set of social media channels.
 We finally settled on ukbeaches which has also meant another change to the main website -> ukbeaches.guide

 The launch enables UK Beaches to now becomes a consistent brand and community across all channels.
 Whatever social media channel you visit, entering ukbeaches should find us.
-The channels we are on include:

 Throughout October we will be encouraging our existing coastradar subscribers to make the move over to ukbeaches, with the aim for November to be totally focussed on the new accounts.